mattharrison/Tiny-ES6-Notebook/README.md

 Reviews
 ---------

+> How arrogant.
+Why the *#$? would anyone buy this for schools?
+This is not an educational tool at all.
+Merely a reference for stuff *you personally* thought you may find useful. - Reddit Commentator

 Waiting for your tweets or comments

 Bulk Purchase